svolain/http-server/README.md

 ## Install & Run

-Create a tmp file in you var/tmp directory with the name "webserv", it is used as temporary file where the server stores request body during parsing.
+Create a tmp file in your  var/tmp directory with the name "webserv", it is used as temporary file where the server stores request body during parsing.

 ```
-sudo mkdir /var/temp/webserv
+sudo mkdir /var/tmp/webserv
 ```

+Clone the repository, navigate to the directory and compile the code.

 ```
 git clone git@github.com:svolain/http-server.git